-Researchers from the University of Arizona and Loma Linda conducted a survey outside of a grocery store and discovered that most (97%) of shoppers don’t regularly wash their reusable grocery bags.
-To make matters worse, when they tested 84 bags they discovered coliform bacteria in more than half of them, many in levels too high to count.
+Researchers from the University of Arizona and Loma Linda surveyed customers outside of a grocery store and discovered that most shoppers don’t know to clean reusable grocery bags regularly.
+Even worse, when they tested 84 reusable cloth sacks, they found coliform bacteria in more than half of them, many in levels too high to count!

 Part of the problem is that many people don’t keep separate bags for meat, produce and other household items.
-Many people also just toss packages of fresh meat in their cart, without putting it into a plastic bag to catch any dripping juices.
-(We’re trying to cut down on plastic bag use after all, right?)
-That’s all fine for this trip, but on the next one you may be putting your cantaloupe in the bag that previously carried oozing raw chicken.
-Now it goes on your counter, then you cut through it and, by doing so, drag those germs right through the fruit you’re about to eat.
+Some folks also buy packages of fresh chicken without slipping them into a plastic bag to catch any dripping juices.
+We’re trying to cut down on plastic bag use after all, right?

+1. Buy the proper kind of bag.
 Don’t buy bags that can’t be washed.
-Unfortunately, many grocery stores sell cheap bags with plastic insert bottoms that are too flimsy to toss in the washing machine.
-If you can’t part with yours, you’ll need to hand wash them in a sink full of hot, soapy water with 1/4 cup bleach.
+(I like this canvas set.)
+Unfortunately, many are made of recycled plastic with cardboard inserts for the bottom and are too flimsy to toss in the washing machine.
+If yours can’t o in the machine, hand wash them in a sink full of hot, soapy water with 1/4 cup bleach.

-Wash them!
-If they’re sturdy enough, pop your bags in the washer and use the highest possible setting.
+3. Launder properly.
+If they’re sturdy enough, pop your bags in the washer and use the warm water setting.
 Along with detergent, add 2 cups of straight white vinegar (5% acidity).
 Between the vinegar’s anti-bacterial properties and the heat of the wash and dry cycles, you’ll kill most of the bacteria without harming your bags.

 As for how often to wash reusable grocery bags?
-I try to do mine weekly, but don’t always remember to do so.
-That’s why I like having them color-coded, too, so today’s lettuce never rides home on top of Monday’s turkey juice.
+I try to do mine after every shopping trip but, let’s face it, sometimes there’s not time between treks to the store.
+That’s why I like having them color-coded, too, so today’s lettuce never rides home in the same place as Sunday’s chicken.